hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 - How about other ideas?

 As you can see, I didn't adopt many ideas in TK1.
-Symmetric and column-staggered layout, built-in drawing tablet, 3-bank shift (left and right Shift key works differently), 16 mm pitch, etc. Yeah TK1 is the pinnacle of 1980s' bizarre keyboards.
+Symmetric and column-staggered layout, built-in drawing tablet, 3-bank typewriter style shift (left and right Shift key works differently), 16 mm pitch, etc. Yeah TK1 is the pinnacle of 1980s' bizarre keyboards.
 I miss them, but this is a design process.